PennyLaneAI/pennylane/doc/code/qml_debugging.rst

      12
      13  	    qml.breakpoint()

-Alternative, ``continue`` allows for jumping between breakpoints.
+Alternative, the ``continue`` command allows for jumping between breakpoints.
 This command resumes code execution until the next breakpoint is reached.
 Finally, the ``quit`` command ends the debugging prompt.